 The main difference between moderate- and vigorous-intensity exercises is the demand on the body.
 Vigorous activities force the body to work harder.
 The heart beats faster and breathing becomes more rapid.

-An important point to remind your child is that there are many types of activities that he can get involved in.
-So if he is not interested in skateboarding, for example, there are many other activities to try, like:
+An important point to remind your child is that there are many types of activities available.
+So if they are not interested in skateboarding, for example, there are many other activities to try, like:

 Before your child jumps into a new fitness routine, it is important that you work with your child's doctor.
 Being obese can put a strain on muscles and bones, possibly causing back pain and foot or ankle problems.
 The doctor can assess your child's overall health and recommend safe exercises.